microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/02 - SQL Server BDC Components.md

  - Manage the workflow of upgrades so that they are implemented safely
  - Manage high availability and DR for statefull services in the cluster

-You have two ways of working with the Controller service: the mssqlctl utility, and the <i>Cluster Adminnstration Portal</i>.
+You have two ways of working with the Controller service: the mssqlctl utility, and the <i>Azure Data Studio</i> tool.
 All communication to the controller service is conducted via a REST API over HTTPS.
 A self-signed certificate will be automatically generated for you at bootstrap time.
 Authentication to the controller service endpoint is based on username and password.
 These credentials are provisioned at cluster bootstrap time using the input for environment variables <i>CONTROLLER_USERNAME</i> and <i>CONTROLLER_PASSWORD</i>.

 These components are used in the Controller of the SQL Server big data cluster: